co-demos/OCF_datasets/README.md

 so it is possible to rebuild the datasets and reuse them for other purposes...

-The scripts are storing the json files (and csv files soon ?) to the corresponding folders in `/datasets` The datasets arre split into chunks corresponding to a quantity oif n pages scraped :
+The scripts are storing the json files (and csv files soon ?) to the corresponding folders in `/datasets` The datasets are split into chunks corresponding to a quantity of n pages scraped :

 - the corporation data in `./datasets/corporations/`
 - the account results in `./datasets/account_results/`